drawpile/listserver/doc/api.md

 unless refreshed.
 This field was added in API version 1.3.
 Older clients (pre 2.0) have a fixed 5 minute refresh interval.
 To retain compatibility, the expiration time should be at least 6 minutes.

+If the listing was made private, the `private` field is included and set to true.

 Error (422 Unprocessable Entity):